 Parents and caregivers have the opportunity to protect their tamariki aged 5 to 11 against COVID-19, by being immunisated with a child (paediatric) formulation of the Pfizer vaccine.

 The vaccine used for tamariki is a children’s version of the Pfizer vaccine, with a lower dose and smaller volume.

 Tamariki need two doses of the vaccine to be fully protected.
 It is recommended that these are given at least 8 weeks apart.
 The interval can be shortened to a minimum of 21 days if needed, for example if your child is starting significant immunosuppression treatment.

-Learn more about COVID-19 vaccination for children aged 5 to 11 years
+Use the resources below to learn more about COVID-19 vaccination for children aged 5 to 11 years: